BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRescaleIntensityImage.md

-# ITK Rescale Intensity Image Filter (ITKRescaleIntensityImage)
+# ITK Rescale Intensity Image Filter

 Applies a linear transformation to the intensity levels of the input Image .